Frank Gehry

 Gehry rose to prominence in the 1970s with his distinctive style that blended everyday materials with complex, dynamic structures.
-Gehry's approach to architecture has been described as deconstructivist, though he himself resists categorization.
+Gehry's approach to architecture was described as deconstructivist, though he resisted categorization.
 His works are considered among the most important of contemporary architecture in the 2010 World Architecture Survey, leading Vanity Fair to call him "the most important architect of our age".

-Gehry is known for his postmodern designs and use of bold, unconventional forms and materials.
-His most famous works include the Guggenheim Museum Bilbao in Spain, the Walt Disney Concert Hall in Los Angeles, and the Louis Vuitton Foundation in Paris.
-These buildings are characterized by their sculptural, often undulating exteriors and innovative use of materials such as titanium and stainless steel.

-Throughout his career, Gehry has received numerous awards and honors, including the Pritzker Architecture Prize in 1989, considered the field's highest honor.
-He has also been awarded the National Medal of Arts and the Presidential Medal of Freedom in the United States.
-Gehry's influence extends beyond architecture; he has designed furniture, jewelry, and liquor bottles.
+Throughout his career, Gehry received numerous awards and honors, including the Pritzker Architecture Prize in 1989, considered the field's highest honor.
+He was also awarded the National Medal of Arts and the Presidential Medal of Freedom in the United States.
+Gehry's influence extends beyond architecture; he designed furniture, jewelry, liquor bottles, and other products.